Holiday Scams You'll Want to Avoid!

 Holiday scammers are continually looking for ways to unwittingly steal from you in one way or another, your job is to subconsciously stay one step ahead.
 Though, knowing who is genuine and who's not is a hard one to work out.
 These people can pose as funny, charming, helpful and your new best friend.
-Best not to give anything away.
+But beware, best not to give anything away.

 Below is a list of scams you can avoid when going on holiday, and actually in everyday life.
-Take just a few moments to read through these tips, though I am sure you will have heard of some of them before.
-This blog will serve as a good reminder as to how slick these people are and the levels they will drop too.
+Take just a few moments to read through these tips, which may just save you a small fortune and a lot of greif.
+Our blog will serve as a good reminder as to how slick these people are and the levels they will drop too.

 Holiday Home Rental Scams

 Holiday home rental fraud has become so common in recent years.
-This is largely because there are so many fake holiday homes listed on numerous advertising websites.
-Normally you don't know that you have become a victim of fraud until its too late.
-You book your holiday home, pay the fee and then go on holiday.
+This is largely because there are so many fake holiday homes listed on numerous advertising websites, even the biggest booking platforms are plagued with fake listings!
+If you've been scammed when booking a holiday home, you probably won't know till it's too late.
+You book your holiday home, pay the fee and then head off on holiday.
 You arrive at an address that does not exist or a property not owned by the people that took your money.
+This is a very common occurrence!
+Note>

 - Only book a property that has been properly independently verified.